csbc92/IoT-Full-Circle-Latency/README.md

 * results - contains the raw measurements of latency in nanoseconds

-* analysis - contains an estimated normal distribution of a sample of 45 measurements
+* analysis - contains an estimated normal distribution of the samples

 # Running the solution